 3. Unit sales per product (option, or SKU)

-Price-Based Clustering:
+Price-based Clustering:

 Price-based clusters are often used as an additional level of segmentation by retailers who offer a breadth of price points that target different customer segments.
-Price based clusters can be constructed in a number of ways including:
+Price-based clusters can be constructed in a number of ways including:

-1. Average Unit Retail
+1. Average unit retail

 Multi-dimensional clustering

-Now with advanced analytics, it is possible to group stores based on a combination of above metrics and attributes.
-For instance, stores can be clustered simultaneously based on sales performance, capacity and price performance for each category.
+Now with advanced analytics, it is possible to group stores based on a combination of the above metrics and attributes.
+For instance, stores can be clustered simultaneously based on sales performance, capacity, and price performance for each category.
 Resulting clusters are then used in localized assortment planning decisions where breadth, depth, and price are considered when assigning products to the stores.